-What this means is that digital commerce is rapidly taking the place of the flagship store—and with more and more shoppers expecting to find what they need online, expectations for stellar online support have never been higher.
+Digital commerce is rapidly taking the place of the flagship store—and with more and more shoppers expecting to instantly and easily find what they need online, customer expectations for stellar online support have never been higher.

 Brands that want to make the most of this digital retail revolution need to provide the kind of experience customers not only want, but expect.
-Check out this quick guide (or watch the video) to help you make a lasting impression on your online customers and build brand loyalty.
+In this guide, Gladly lays out the 4 key areas that brands must address to meet online customer expectations.

 Shoppers want a human touch (even from a distance)